Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

 Combining with \eqref{ptfentpsat5}, we deduce that

-and putting it together with \eqref{ptfentpsat4}, we get \eqref{ptfentpsatbis} and \eqref{ptfentpsat} follows.
+Putting this together with \eqref{ptfentpsat4}, we get \eqref{ptfentpsatbis} and \eqref{ptfentpsat} follows.
 We now have to prove the result for the favorite site until a deterministic time, instead of the hitting time $H(r)$.
 For this, let us choose $\alpha$ as in Lemma \ref{chgtvar} and $\gamma \in ]0, (1-\alpha)/ \kappa[$.
-We prove that, with high probability, the favorite site remains constant between $H(r/m - r^{\alpha})$ and $H(r/m + r^{\alpha})$, that is,
+We prove that, with high probability, the favorite site remains constant between times $H(r/m - r^{\alpha})$ and $H(r/m + r^{\alpha})$, that is,

 First, note that, as a consequence of \eqref{ptfentpsat},